pudly/schmopera-hugo/content/articles/tat-2.md

 </figure>

 It was highly self-reflective and self-aware music that read as slightly pretentious and inaccessible.
 I can understand the desire to experiment with a form to push it as far as it will go, but to create something that exists purely for its complexity I find is a challenging idea for contemporary opera.

+>Moments of dialogue were few and far between and the direction lacked clarity and intention.

 Performers were limited by the beautiful yet cumbersome costume pieces and the necessity to be close to their scores.
 Moments of dialogue were few and far between and the direction lacked clarity and intention.
 Each character had distinctive movements, setting them apart from each other and creating variation on a fairly static stage but with no explanation or context for who these characters were, their performances though all expertly sung, lacked meaning.